cmsc-vcu/cmsc508-fa2023-prj-VA_better_placegroup39/reports/README.md

 # Reports Folder

 The "Reports" folder in this project serves as a repository for deliverable reports associated with various project milestones.
-To maintain organization and clarity, a consistent naming convention for these report files, such as "deliverX.qmd," where "X" represents the corresponding milestone number is used.
+To maintain organization and clarity, a consistent naming convention for these report files, such as "deliverableX.qmd," where "X" represents the corresponding milestone number is used.

 ## Naming Convention